top of page

 Old sewing machine cabinet rescued from the trash,

-My painted furniture journey isn't just about giving something a new look - it's about honoring the story behind each piece and giving it new purpose
+My painted furniture journey isn't just about giving something a new look; it's about honoring the story behind each piece and giving it new purpose.
+Every chair, dresser, or vanity I rescue is made from real wood—no pressboard and no shortcuts.

-These are the kinds of pieces that deserve a second life.
-And through bold color, texture, and artisan-quality furniture paint (DIY paint by Debi’s Design Diary), I transform them into functional works of art.
+These are the types of pieces that deserve a second life.
+With bold colors, rich textures, and artisan-quality furniture paint (DIY paint by Debi’s Design Diary), I transform them into functional works of art.

 The thrifted table had a lot of damage, but now it is a treasure